rpgreview/papersandpaychecks/cow-orkers.md

 * A Bolivian book describes a pearl that kills everyone who is handsome.
 * A flight attendant has trapped an ancient Spartan scribe inside a glacier.
 * A stonemason has a recurring dream about being killed by a woolly mammoth.
 It eventually sends her mad.
+* A watch creates feelings of regret in everyone who touches it.
 * A rifle range is haunted by the ghost of a Polish quantum physicist.
 He keeps repeating an odd phrase: "The serene Barbie doll is vomiting."
 * A Babylonian priest writes a textbook that is made out of mirrors.
 * There is a tornado in Addis Ababa.
 It sucks up locks and keys.